Yeesbae/SC1015_MiniProject/README.md

 ## Conclusion
 1. Metascore has the highest correlation with IMDB Ratings
-2. Dataset is distributed unevenly and skewed towards higher IMDB Ratings
+3. Dataset is distributed unevenly and skewed towards higher IMDB Ratings
-3. Model created using Decision tree has a high False Positive Rate
+4. Model created using Decision tree has a high False Positive Rate
-4. Model for Logistic Regression created using this data can only predict IMDB rating above 6 due to the dataset.
+5. Model for Logistic Regression created using this data can only predict IMDB rating above 6 due to the dataset constraints.
-5. Models are improved by using Multi variables to predict data, with Metascore being the most important variable
+6. Models are improved by using Multi variables to predict data, with Metascore being the most important variable

 ## What did we learn from this project
 1. Alpha pruning for Decision Tree <br/>